cristianjhd92/NeoGalaga/README.md

 -✅ Bullet system implemented (player can shoot with spacebar)

+-✅ Basic enemy class and formation displayed on screen

+-✅ Collision detection between bullets and enemies

--🔧 In development: enemy behavior and wave generation
+-🔧 In development: enemy movement and behavior patterns

 ---